alf9310/Figura/README.md

   <img src="configura_logo.png" width="400" alt="Configura Logo">
 </p>

-## Open-source Character Creation and Posing Tool Using Godot
+## Open-Source Character Creator Creation Tool in Godot

 **Configura** provides a flexible framework for building character creators using the **[Godot Engine](https://godotengine.org)**, allowing developers to quickly integrate their 3D model into an interactive character creator.
 Our plugin automates much of the technical process required to connect 3D assets with in-engine character customization systems.